M.S. Educational Psychology

 See the courses offered this semester using the Online Course Schedule.

 Program Entry Requirements

 Students will be admitted into the M.S.
-Educational Psychology program by the faculty once the application criteria are met.
-To be accepted into the M.S.
-Educational Psychology program, students must:
+Educational Psychology program by the faculty once the following application criteria are met:

 Compute and present descriptive and inferential statistical analysis of data.

 Write summaries of existing research that address all sections of APA style manuscripts.

 Write research reports in APA style.

 Identify and summarize relevant psychological theories and research in content areas of specialization.